 Home

-Checklist and Cheatsheet: Windows Forensics Analysis
+Cheatsheet: Windows Forensics Analysis

 During a Windows Forensics engagement, I occasionally find myself forgetting essential tasks or unintentionally skipping analyzing importants artifacts.
 Therefore, this checklist (along with cheatsheet) could help myself (or readers) and ensure that I adhere to a systematic workflow when conducting Windows Forensics.
 Typical Forensic investigat...